Jorge Polanco Preview, Player Props: Twins vs. Guardians

-On Tuesday, Jorge Polanco (hitting .378 in his past 10 games) and the Minnesota Twins face the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
-First pitch is at 6:10 PM ET.
+On Wednesday, Jorge Polanco (hitting .368 in his past 10 games) and the Minnesota Twins face the Cleveland Guardians, whose starting pitcher will be Gavin Williams.
+First pitch is at 1:10 PM ET.

-In his previous appearance, he reached base in all four of his plate appearances (3-for-3 with a home run and two RBI) against the Guardians.
+In his most recent game, he went 1-for-4 with a double and an RBI against the Guardians.

 Jorge Polanco Game Info & Props vs. the Guardians